-Any person who believes that John Glenn Middle School has discriminated against or harassed her/him because of her/his race, color, national origin, sex, disability, or age in admission to, access to, treatment in, or employment in its services, programs, and activities may file a complaint with the principal.
-If the principal is the person who is alleged to have caused the discrimination or harassment, the complaint may be filed with the Director of Curriculum of the Bedford Public Schools.
+Any person who believes that Lane Elementary School has discriminated against or harassed her/him because of her/his race, color, national origin, sex, disability, or age in admission to, access to, treatment in, or employment in its services, programs, and activities may file a complaint with the principal.
+If the principal is the person who is alleged to have caused the discrimination or harassment, the complaint may be filed with providing access to the Assistant Superintedent of the Bedford Public Schools.
 These individuals are listed below and are hereinafter referred to as "Grievance Administrators".

-Principal- John Glenn Middle School 781-275-3201 Director of Curriculum- Bedford Public Schools 781-275-7588
+Principal- Lane Elementary School 781-275-7606 Assistant Superintendent- Bedford Public Schools 781-275-7588